tesseract-ocr/tesseract/README.md

 ## Brief history

 Tesseract was originally developed at Hewlett-Packard Laboratories Bristol UK and at Hewlett-Packard Co, Greeley Colorado USA between 1985 and 1994, with some more changes made in 1996 to port to Windows, and some C++izing in 1998.
 In 2005 Tesseract was open sourced by HP.
-From 2006 until November 2018 it was developed by Google.
+From 2006 until August 2017 it was developed by Google.

 Major version 5 is the current stable version and started with release [5.0.0](https://github.com/tesseract-ocr/tesseract/releases/tag/5.0.0) on November 30, 2021.
 Newer minor versions and bugfix versions are available from